rbtnn/vim-vimscript_lasterror/README.md

-# vim-vimscript_lasterror
+# vim-vimscript\_lasterror

 This plugin provides to jump to the Vim script's last error.

 ## Usage

 ### :VimscriptLastError [-loclist]
-Jump to the Vim script's last error.
+If `-loclist` is not specified, jump to the Vim script's last error.
-If `-loclist` is specified, Set Vim script's last errors to current loclist.
+If `-loclist` is specified, set Vim script's errors to current loclist.

 ## Concepts